 When it comes to your mascot design, every detail matters.
-It should be simple, but most importantly, it must be original.
+It should be simple, but, most importantly, it must be original.
 Relying on clip art that has been used dozens of times before not only lacks originality, but it also cannot be trademarked, which allows other companies to swoop in and replicate it.
-The mascot’s genre and style should complement the typography and the uniform that the mascot “wears” should be an accurate representation of the actual uniform your employees wear.
+The mascot’s genre and style should complement the typography and the uniform the mascot “wears” should be an accurate representation of the actual uniform your employees wear.

 Mascots Gone Wrong

 As with any other marketing tool, mascots are highly effective when they’re done right.
 When done wrong, however, they can be disastrous for a small business.